dblock/code.dblock.org/_posts/2024/2024-12-20-i-participated-in-2882-meetings-in-5-years.markdown

 tags: [aws]
 comments: true
 ---
-Since my first day in AWS 5 1/2 years ago, I’ve been experimenting with keeping a CHANGELOG of everything I do, available for everyone at the company to see.
+Since my first day in AWS 5 1/2 years ago, I've been experimenting with keeping a CHANGELOG of everything I do, available for everyone at the company to see.
 I wrote about it [here](/2020/09/01/keep-a-changelog-at-work.html).
 If you work at AWS, use the URL in the screenshot below to find it.

 ![](/images/posts/2020/2020-09-01-keep-a-changelog-at-work/onboarding.png)